31 October 2011

 This might be the easiest position to evaluate.
 The Fire had 3 keepers on their roster this season, and we only saw two of them in first team play - across all competitions.
 I won't write anything about Alec Dufty except to say that he was the Fire's third keeper and I think he did a great job at his position this year.
 I will obviously put a lot of focus on the top two guys - both of whom saw first team action in 2011.

 Sean Johnson - Why wouldn't you start with SJ?
-2011 was a bit of an up and down year for him, but he really had some big moments and proved down the stretch that he is one of the great young keepers in the game.
+2011 was a bit of an up and i use it down year for him, but he really had some big moments and proved down the stretch that he is one of the great young keepers in the game.
 After a rough start to the campaign - which was capped off by a drubbing at expansion Portland - Johnson was benched by boss Carlos de los Cobos (I really hope this is the last time I have to mention him in a post) and rode the bench for about 5 weeks before returning to the lineup on May 28 to face San Jose.
 He allowed 2 goals in that match, but then rattled off 3 consecutive clean sheets against Seattle, Kansas City, and Columbus.

 After returning to the lineup in late May, Johnson held on to the starters job all year and posted a very impressive resume.
 Only once (Aug 7 at Vancouver) did Sean give up more than two goals in a match and he held many of the clubs he faced to 0 or 1 goal against.

 His most impressive performances were actually his two friendly appearances where in 45 minutes in both matches he held EPL powerhouse Manchester United and Mexican powerhouse CD Guadalajara both goalless.
 Johnson also came up huge in PK situations over the course of the season, stopping some of the most prolific scorers in the league on PK's.